 The use of drones is allowed as long as the drone has been registered and a permit obtained from the Palau National Aviation Administration office in advance.

 Permits are free of charge and usually take 2-3 working days to process.
 Drone registration can be submitted online via the Palau Visitors Authority website, here: https://palau.travel/drone-registration/

 During Your Trip

 The warm tropical waters of Palau average a pleasant 27°C throughout the year.
-Most guests find that a 3mm wetsuit or shorty is suitable and many dive with just a skin.
+Most guests find that a 3mm wetsuit is suitable and many dive with just a skin.
 For guests who tend to get cold easily, especially after repetitive dives, we recommend bringing whatever you feel most comfortable in.